-The Company's Board comprises eight directors, three of whom are independent non-executive directors.
-The Board has two constitutional committees, the Audit Committee and the Risk and Remuneration Committee, the members of both of which are the independent non-executive Board directors.
+The Company's Board comprises six directors (with a seventh awaiting regulatory approval), of who, three are independent non-executive directors.
+The Board has three constitutional committees, the Audit Committee, the Risk and Remuneration Committee and the Governance Committee, the members of all of which are the independent non-executive Board directors.

-The Boards and each Committee have clear Terms of Reference which are reviewed by the relevant committee on an annual basis.
-The Company's executive management is undertaken by the Senior Leadership Team (SLT), comprising the eleven senior managers who effectively run the Company.
+The Boards and each Board Committee have clear Terms of Reference which are reviewed on an annual basis.
+The Company's executive management is undertaken by the Senior Leadership Team (SLT), comprising the senior managers who effectively run the Company.
 The SLT reports to the Company's Board on a quarterly basis.

-Governance over other aspects of the Company's activities is within the scope of the Executive Risk Committee, the Finance Committee, the Underwriting Committee, and certain panels which have specific terms of reference.
+Governance over other aspects of the Company's activities is within the scope of the Executive Risk Committee (ERC), the Finance Committee, the European Underwriting Committee, and certain panels.
 Each committee and panel is governed by its own terms of reference.
 The Company ensures that all persons who effectively run the Company, or hold key functions, are fit and proper to undertake their roles.
 The Company assesses the fitness and propriety of persons performing key functions on an ongoing basis.
 In addition, the Company has an annual performance assessment process which measures performance against minimum competencies required for those persons effectively running the Company.